kellishaver/wordsy/README.md

 I built Wordsy in a hurry, in order to attempt to help my dad, during a very stressful time.
 There are several things I didn't do.
 Some of them are super obvious.

-* Admin Interface - Wordsy needs a pssword-protected admin Ui for adding/deleting words.
+* Admin Interface - Wordsy needs a pssword-protected admin UI for adding/deleting words.
 I just ran it on a private server and bookmarked URLs to save time.
 * Test Coverage - There is none.
 * A female voice option - Obviously my dad isn't female, so I didn't do this.
 It would be nice to build voice selection into an admin UI, but for now you can easily change it on line 34 of `entry.rb`.
 I recommend Amy.